 Mosses can usually be found growing on tree bark.
 Many myths are connected to moss growth and development, such as the idea that moss only grows on the northern sides of the tree trunks.
+Moss grows on trees due to high humidity levels.
 The article below will discuss how moss grows in such a specific environment and what the primary cause is.

 What is Moss?

 Mosses are seedless carpet-like plants that belong to the group of plants called Bryophytes.
 Mosses grow extremely low simply because they cannot draw nutrients from a distance.
 Instead of the typical roots we see in common flowering plants, mosses grow rhizoids, similar to the root hairs in structure—they anchor the plant to the ground but do not draw water and nutrients.
 The nutrients are only absorbed through the leaves.
 The leaves of moss are only a single cell in thickness.
 These plants do not produce flowers or fruits of any kind, and they do not spread seeds but instead reproduce with spores.

 Moss is considered an ancient plant, which is why it has grown to be an incredibly hardy species.
 Mosses can live in habitats ranging from the most humid environments of forests, lakes, and streams to polar regions.
 Moss can be found in almost any environment, with the exception of salt water.
 Since moss does not develop roots, it looks for surfaces it can stick to with its tiny rhizoids, such as stone, tree trunks, or the ground.
 While it can survive in most areas, the preferred environment for moss is cool, humid, and dark.